Foster Care Education Assistance Act

 ACCESS TO COMPARABLE SERVICES: Foster Care students are to be provided services and education programs comparable to those received by other students and for which they meet eligibility criteria, such as services provided under Title I or similar state or local programs for student with disabilities; programs for students with limited English proficiency: vocational or technical programs; gifted and talented programs; tutoring; MCAS remediation; homework assistance; referral to counseling; medical services; school supplies; and school nutrition programs.
 Foster Care students will be enrolled immediately in the free breakfast and lunch program.

-ACCESS TO PRESCHOOL: An important goal of Foster Care Policy is to offer Foster Care preschoolers the same opportunity to enroll, attend, and succeed in preschool as non-Foster Care preschoolers, thereby minimizing their educational disruption due to placement in Foster Care.
+ACCESS TO PRESCHOOL: An important goal of Foster Care Policy is to offer Foster Care preschoolers the same opportunity to enroll, and attend and succeed in preschool as non-Foster Care preschoolers, thereby minimizing their educational disruption due to placement in Foster Care.

 DISPUTE RESOLUTION: When DCF and the school district (s) cannot agree about whether it is in the student’s best interest to remain in the school of origin or to enroll and attend locally and DCF makes a decision that the district cannot accept, the party can seek review of DCF’s decision by utilizing a Foster Care School Selection Dispute Resolution Process established by ESE and DCF.